How to Use External Images from Dropbox in Gatsby Blog?

 … other logic }};

-field optional and not apply it to all posts, you can define a custom GraphQl type of scheme.
+If you want to make the image field optional and not apply it to all posts, you can define a custom GraphQl type of scheme.

 exports.createSchemaCustomization = ({ actions }) => { const { createTypes } = actions;